johnwesly08/WeatherApp/README.md

 # Weather App 🌤️

 This is a weather forecasting application built using the MERN stack (MongoDB, Express, React, Node.js).
-The app fetches real-time weather data and presents it to the user in a clean, responsive interface, allowing users to search for weather information by city and see details like temperature, humidity, wind speed, and more
+The app fetches real-time weather data and presents it to the user in a clean, responsive interface, allowing users to search for weather information by city and see details like temperature, humidity, wind speed, and more.

 ## Features